 Candy Cane Lane, Seattle

-A drive past the charming row of ornately decorated brick houses and lawns along Candy Cane Lane (Park Road NE and NE Ravenna Boulevard) in Seattle’s Ravenna neighborhood is a holiday tradition dating back nearly 70 years.
+A drive or stroll past a charming row of brick houses and lawns elaborately lit up for the holidays on Candy Cane Lane (Park Road NE and NE Ravenna Boulevard) in Seattle’s Ravenna neighborhood is a holiday tradition dating back nearly 70 years.

-Admission: Free.
-Early December through Jan.
-1. Keep an eye on the Candy Cane Lane Facebook page for the announcement of this year’s hours, theme, food drive and more.
+Dates: Early December through Jan.
+1. Keep an eye on the Candy Cane Lane Facebook page for the announcement of this year’s specific hours, pedestrian-only days, theme, food drive and more.